G20 to discuss post-pandemic world, back debt relief

 "We expect, of course, new momentum from the new U.S. administration on this issue, thanks to the President-elect's declaration that the U.S. would join the Paris Agreement once again," European Commission President Ursula von der Leyen said.

 This would help attract the massive private investment needed because many investment funds are keen to invest in environmentally sustainable projects, but there is no agreed way of selecting them.
-The EU is already working on such standards with the aim to have them in place by 2022.
+The EU is already working on such standards to have them in place by 2022.